MatheusFelizardo/saidinhas-backend/README.md

   - POST {{ _.base_url }}/api/logout: Disconnect the logged user.
 Necessary to send the bearer token.
   - POST {{ _.base_url }}/api/user: Get information of the logged user.
 Necessary to send the bearer token.

+## Updates

+- ~~feature: login (It's already configurated but I will need to make some database updates)~~ Done 21/06/23
+- ~~feature: connection between expense and user in the database~~ Done 22/06/23
+- ~~feature: profile picture for the users~~ Done 23/06/23
+- ~~feature: create route to update user infos~~ Done 25/06/23
+- ~~feature: create route to delete the user and associated expenses~~ Done 26/06/23
+- feature: category for expenses
+- feature: filters (by category, low to high and high to low)
+- feature: return data to create the chart comparing the expenses in the last 3 months
+- feature: selected currency to the user
+- bug: route update user is not working after change method to put or path

 <br/>
 <p>Check the <a href="https://github.com/MatheusFelizardo/saidinhas">Front-end repo</a></p>